TimDreamer/Auto-complete-Trie-/README.md

 ## Complexity

-N: length of the words, L: length of the longest word, P: length of the searching prefix
+N: number of the words, L: length of the longest word, P: length of the searching prefix

 ### Time Complexity

 #### build: O(NL)

-If you want to do sorting in the beginning, this will take O(NlogN).

 #### search: O(min(L, P))